The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: The Sherrington-Kirkpatrick (SK) model

 \section{The Sherrington-Kirkpatrick (SK) model}

-In this paper, we apply the QAOA to instances of the Sherrington-Kirkpatrick model.
-This is a classical spin model with all-to-all couplings between the $n$ spins.
+In this paper, we apply the QAOA to instances of the Sherrington-Kirkpatrick model, which is central to many important results in the theory of spin glass and disordered systems (see \cite{Panchenko} for a review).
+This model describes a classical spin system with all-to-all couplings between the $n$ spins.
 The classical cost function is

 Each instance is specified by the $J_{jk}$'s which are independently chosen from a distribution with mean 0 and variance 1.
 For example they could be $+1$ or $-1$ each with probability 1/2, or drawn from the standard normal distribution.
-(They can even be drawn from an asymmetric distribution, such as one describing MaxCut on Erd\H{o}s-R\'enyi graphs with $J_{jk}=(A_{jk}-\EV[A_{jk}])/\sqrt{\text{Var}(A_{jk})}$, where $A_{jk}$ forms the adjacency matrix of each graph~\cite{DMS17,Montanari2018}.)
+In this paper, we assume $J_{jk}$ comes from a symmetrical distribution (i.e., $J_{jk}$ and $-J_{jk}$ have the same distribution), although we believe generalization to any subgaussian distribution is not too difficult.
 As $n$ goes to infinity, the classical results as well as our quantum results are independent of which distribution the $J_{jk}$'s come from.
 In a celebrated result, Parisi calculated the lowest energy of \eqref{eq:SK-model} for typical instances as $n$ goes to infinity.
 The first step is to consider the partition function

 which is dominated by the low energy configurations for low temperature $T$.
 Averaging this quantity over the $J_{jk}$'s is easy but gives the wrong description at low temperature.
 One needs to first take the log and then average: